ACMonster/tensorpack/README.md

 + [Asynchronous Advantage Actor-Critic(A3C) with demos on OpenAI Gym](examples/OpenAIGym)
 + [char-rnn language model](examples/char-rnn)

+## Final Project for Advanced Applications of Machine Learning

+To reproduce the results, install all dependencies as specified below, and see examples/OpenAIGym for detailed instructions.

 ## Features:

 Describe your training task with three components: